sortecoevo/sortee/content/blog/2022_SORTEE_member_Szymon_Drobniak.md

    _Position:_ Lecturer.
 &nbsp;

-   _Research and/or work interests:_ Evolution and biostatistics..
+   _Research and/or work interests:_ Evolution and biostatistics.
 &nbsp;
 &nbsp;